 Independent Record Labels

 Record labels are often the origin of music metadata.
 They assign a unique number identifier, such as an ISRC number, to a song or piece of music when it is first written or recorded.
 This ISRC number is registered by the label, along with the rights holder’s details and as much information as is available.
-Once the writing splits have been verified with the artists, this metadata must be communicated to, in a UK example, at least 20 different parties – through email, phone, online forms and various spreadsheet formats.
+Once the writing splits have been verified with the artists, this metadata must be communicated to many different parties – through email, phone, online forms and various spreadsheet formats.
 Some are intermediaries and some are end users.
 Information and income returns to the label, and sometimes the label is an unnecessary intermediary.
 It is an analog process for a digital system.

 This process is inefficient and error prone.
 It results in unfair, inaccurate accounting and uncollected income; it’s estimated that 20-50% of metadata is incomplete or inaccurate.
 It also reduces the ease of licensing, as many third parties are never able to correctly identify who the rights holder is for a particular piece of music.

 Blockchain creates an opportunity for metadata to be published once, to all parties, directly, whilst the rights holder maintains ownership of their data.